In divorces where there are children to consider, custody is nearly always the overriding issue.

 To understand custody issues in Alberta, we first need to get to grips with the different terms used and the important differences between them when it comes to parenting rights.

-These are summarised below.
+These are summarized below.

 Physical custody refers to who the child lives with and spends most of the time with.

 The most common arrangement is joint physical custody, meaning that both parents spend approximately equal time with the child – but either the mother or father acts as the “primary” parent with whom the child lives.

 Sole physical custody may be awarded if one parent lives far away from the child or is considered a danger to the physical or psychological health and wellbeing of the child.
 The non-custodial parent can still generally visit, though.

 Legal custody refers to the legal authority to make decisions on important matters such as health, education, religion, and so on.

 If a parent has sole legal custody, it means that they do not have to confer with the other parent when making these major life decisions.
 However, joint legal custody is by far the most common scenario as Alberta judges prefer both parents to have input into such essential parenting matters as this is generally in the best interests of the child.

 Full or sole custody is only awarded in Alberta when joint physical and legal custody would be detrimental to a child.